Updated July 2, 2026

 - Standard commercial property policies exclude flood damage, so Utah businesses with runoff or flash-flood exposure need separate flood coverage.

-- Commercial property insurance requirements in Utah vary by lease, lender, industry, and business size; there is no single statewide minimum in the provided data.
+- Commercial property insurance requirements in Utah vary by lease, lender, industry, and business size; there is no single statewide minimum.

 - Utah businesses should compare replacement cost versus actual cash value carefully because claim payments can differ significantly after a loss.